• sq2.jpg

 After a decade of production we are taking a little break to reflect, reconfigure and prepare to turn the page to an exciting new chapter.

-We’ll be feeling the grief of not getting to connect with y’all during these cold winter months, but we look forward to announcing our next steps when the time is right.
+We’ll be feeling the grief of not getting to connect with y’all, but we look forward to announcing our next steps when the time is right.

 We hope everyone has a happy and healthy holiday season, in whatever way you may celebrate.
 And we’d like to send a special shout-out to those who struggle this time of year.
 While our letter will not be up, our hearts are open to you and we welcome your moving, personal messages any time of year. ❤️🙏